 As many of you know, shipping products and commodities internationally can get complicated.
-Language differences only add to the confusion and even though English is the internationally recognized language of trade, small differences in the understanding and interpretation of different words can create problems in a business transaction carried out between parties of two different cultures or nationalities.
+Language differences only add to the confusion and even though English is the internationally recognised language of trade, small differences in the understanding and interpretation of different words can create problems in a business transaction carried out between parties of two different cultures or nationalities.

-To minimize these types of misunderstandings related to shipping of goods across borders, the International Chamber of Commerce published a set of definitions called “INCOTERMS” in 1936, that were designed to be a uniform language of commerce.
+To minimise these types of misunderstandings related to shipping of goods across borders, the International Chamber of Commerce published a set of definitions called “INCOTERMS” in 1936, that were designed to be a uniform language of commerce.
 Today, there are 11 commonly used INCOTERMS that are used in the shipment of goods between different entities in all the countries of the world.

 - EXW or Ex-works is probably the simplest of the designations.
 With this designation, the seller has the least responsibility as the buyer assumes ownership and responsibility for the commodity when they pick the material up at the seller’s place of business.

 - FOB or Free on Board is the most common term used in transactions.
 With FOB, the seller uses their own freight forwarder to deliver the goods to the port.
 The delivery of the goods are accomplished when the seller’s freight forwarder releases the goods to the buyer’s forwarder.

 - FCA or Free Carrier is a bit more complicated than the previous two.
 With FCA, the seller is responsible for the transport of the goods, but the buyer is responsible for the cost of that transport as well as other costs such as insurance.

 - FAS stands for Free Alongside Ship.
 Under these terms the buyer pays for all costs involved and assumes all risks but the seller is responsible for clearing the goods for export.